Adyen/adyen-web/README.md

 * Clone this repository and navigate to the root of the project.
 * Create a `.env` file on your project's root folder following the example on `.env.default` and fill in the necessary environment variables.
-* Install all dependencies by running `npm install`.
+* Install all dependencies by running either `npm install` or `yarn install`.
-* Start the development playground by running `npm start`.
+* Start the development playground by running `npm start` or `yarn start`.
 This will start a local server on [http://localhost:3020](http://localhost:3020).

 ## Support